datafix-com/HelloWorld/README.md

 # ⓿ HelloWorld

 # 2021:
+## 2021.06:
-## 2021.06: found that CommunityWiki was back with Edit capabilities.
+* Found that CommunityWiki was back with Edit capabilities.
 ## 2021.04:

 * consider re-establishing the PIL as a next step towar5ds a larger EmbCa relationship